sijpesteijn/mafia-maven-plugin/README.md

 **3 - RUN TEST(S), SUITE(S), OR TAG FILTERED TESTS.**

-goal: run-tests
+goal: test
 phase: integration-test
-command: mvn mafia:run-tests
+command: mvn mafia:test

 This maven goal will run the tests listed in the configuration section.
 Note that the tests are run on a seperate FitNesse server running on port 9091.